-Your physician will contact DeKalb Medical to schedule your uterine fibroid embolization (UFE) for you.
+Your physician will contact us to schedule your uterine fibroid embolization (UFE) for you.

-If your UFE procedure is at DeKalb Medical at North Decatur, go to the hospital’s central registration area.
+If your UFE procedure is at Emory Decatur Hospital, go to the hospital’s central registration area.

-If your UFE procedure is being performed at DeKalb Medical at Hillandale, go to the hospital’s registration area.
+If your UFE procedure is being performed at Emory Hillandale, go to the hospital’s registration area.